JoururiChan/pcthmon/FAQ.md

   * (2.2.0) in Quiet Cave.
 * Old Amber is in Pewter City.
   * (3.0.0-beta) Also may appear from breakable rocks.
-* Razor Claw is in Quiet Cave, or held by some wild Sneasel.
+* Razor Claw is in Quiet Cave, or held by some wild Iku.
-* Razor Fang is in Victory Road, or held by some wild Gligar.
+* Razor Fang is in Victory Road, or held by some wild Momiji.
 * Electirizer is in Rock Tunnel, or held by some wild CLilyWhite family.
 * LilyWhiteizer is on Cinnabar Island, or held by some wild LilyWhite family.
 * Protector is in Mt.
 Mortar, or held by some wild Patchouli/TPatchouli.
 * Up-Grade is given to you in Silph Co. after fixing the Power Plant generator.
 * Dubious Disc is in Celadon City.
 * King's Rock is in DLuize Well, or held by some wild DLuize family and EKurumi/CElly/Medicine.
-* Metal Coat is in the Goldenrod Dept. Store basement, or held by some wild Alice family and Steelix.
+* Metal Coat is in the Goldenrod Dept. Store basement, or held by some wild Alice family and CKanako.
 * Dragon Scale is in Mt.
 Mortar, or held by some wild CFlandre family and Yukari family.
   * (2.2.0) Also in Dragon's Den.
 * Dusk Stones are in Dark Cave, Quiet Cave, Cerulean Cave, and Mt.
 Moon.
 Bill's grandpa also gives you one.